-- a.
-CF 575 The Formulation of National Strategy.
+- b.
+CF575 The Formulation of National Strategy.
 This course examines the processes and environments that influence the development of national security policy and how strategies are formulated to meet those policies.
 The course uses a strategic framework model to familiarize course participants with the mechanisms available to create national security strategies based on national purpose and interests.
 It examines the implementation of strategy and theories of war in order to determine the impact of domestic and global trends on national security strategy implementation.
-Structurally, this course holds the majority of programme exercises; provides a common theme for the Professional Military Education (PME) required on the NSP; and establishes common linkages among all of the courses in the programme. - b.
-CF 571 The Geostrategic Environment and International Affairs: Implications for Canada's National Security.
-This course examines Canada's place in the post-Cold War international political, strategic and economic environment.
-It begins with a review of traditional international relations theories and their applicability in understanding contemporary global affairs.
-The course then turns to an examination of trends in interstate relations, the role of non-state actors including international governmental and non-governmental institutions, and failed and fragile states, as well as clandestine transnational political and religious movements.
-The course also considers characteristics of national power, their determinants, and the constraints on the use of military power in order to enable participants to distinguish the elements of national power and the impact of the constraints on the formulation of Canadian international policy. - c.
-CF 572 Canadian Government and Decision-Making in a Strategic Context.
+Structurally, this course holds the majority of programme exercises; provides a common theme for the Professional Military Education (PME) required on the NSP; and establishes common linkages among all of the courses in the programme. - c.
+CF572 Canadian Government and Decision-Making in a Strategic Context.
 This course examines contemporary political systems, comparing their formal institutions and decision-making processes.
 Beginning with a strong focus on Canada, it concentrates on Western, liberal democracies with market economies, examines the differing impacts of history, geography, religion and ideology on how governments operate, and also considers the place of civil society in the political process.
 Finally, this course will assess the impact of differing domestic systems on the conduct of foreign and defence policy for Canada and nations friendly to Canada. - d.
-CF 581 Executive Leadership and Strategic Thinking.
-This course examines the role of executive leadership and the process of strategic thinking, with an emphasis on the context of Canadian Defence and Security.
-The course initially examines the broader external environment in which public sector leadership is situated, with consideration of: Canadian government processes; joint, inter-agency and multinational environments; and whole-of-government/comprehensive approaches.
-The course then shifts focus to consider initiating and leading change, with consideration of broad government objectives and comparison to the private sector.
-The third component explores the concept of stewardship of professions, with consideration of: ethical culture; integrated teams; and developing the next generation of leaders.
-The final aspect integrates all course material through a simulated governmental hearing on a defence or security topic.
+CF581 - Executive Leadership and Strategic Thinking.
+This course examines institutional leadership in the national and international context.
+It combines formal presentations, invited speakers, seminar discussions, and case studies to enable participants to integrate theories, doctrine, and practical experiences of leadership and systems thinking at the strategic level.
+The course will draw on a primary text and current Canadian Armed Forces leadership manuals to provide the conceptual and doctrinal basis for understanding leadership.
+The initial focus will be on how leaders position the CAF and/or major facets of other government departments in relation to the broad external environment, with specific consideration of: integrative thinking, networking across organizations, the role of the mass media, stakeholder analyses, and understanding of strategic communications.
+The second major component will focus on topics identified as relevant by the course members, drawing on their professional experiences and observations from other NSP course activities.
+A key course activity will be to prepare comments presenting a position on a leadership topic which will be presented to a panel replicating a presentation to Parliamentary committees.